“The universe is a dark forest. Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest.

 Enter the Dark Forest Theory—a chilling solution to the Fermi Paradox, which highlights the contradiction between the high probability of extraterrestrial civilizations existing and the lack of contact with such civilizations.
 The Dark Forest Theory is a compelling hypothesis that offers a unique perspective on why we haven’t encountered extraterrestrial civilizations.
 It was popularized by Liu Cixin’s science fiction novel The Dark Forest, the second book in the Three-Body Problem trilogy.

-The theory suggests that the reason we haven’t heard from anyone is not because they don’t exist, but because they are deliberately staying silent.
-It suggests our silence isn’t an accident.
+The theory suggests that we haven’t heard from anyone because they don’t exist, but because they are deliberately staying silent.
+It indicates our silence isn’t an accident.
 It might be the only thing keeping us alive.

 The Logic of the Dark Forest